riccardo-df/riccardo-df.github.io/code.md

 **ocf**: Ordered Correlation Forest [[*Website*]](https://riccardo-df.github.io/ocf/) [[*CRAN*]](https://cran.r-project.org/web/packages/ocf/index.html)
 > <sub> *Machine learning estimator specifically optimized for handling ordered non-numeric outcomes.
 OCF provides forest-based estimation of the conditional choice probabilities and the covariates’ marginal effects.
-Under an "honesty" condition, the estimates are consistent and asymptotically normal, and standard errors can be obtained by leveraging the weight-based representation of the random forest predictions.* </sub>
+Under an "honesty" condition, the estimates are consistent and asymptotically normal, and standard errors can be obtained by leveraging the weight-based representation of the random forest predictions.
+Please reference the use as [Di Francesco (2023)](https://arxiv.org/abs/2309.08755).* </sub>

 **aggTrees**: Aggregation Trees
 [[*Website*]](https://riccardo-df.github.io/aggTrees/)